 This simple scheme allows using any names for video streams on replication sources side and it does not require maintaining difficult consecutive camera numeration.
 At the same time it guarantees unique identification of video streams for all replication sources (like cam1, cam2) and prevents mixing video data from various cameras on replication receiver side at the central host.

-We develop all these schemes and mechanisms in such a way that Viinex as a middleware could provide our partners with convenient tools for video management, while partners are free to define Viinex usage policy in their applications.
-Such an approach allows our PSIM developer partners to use Viinex for video management on wide variety of objects, including airports, sea ports and city traffic safety systems.
+We have designed all of these modes and mechanisms to ensure that Viinex functions as a middleware solution that provides our partners with convenient tools for video management.
+Our partners are free to define Viinex usage policies within their applications.
+We believe that this flexible approach enables our partners to customize Viinex to their specific needs and preferences.
+By providing a comprehensive set of tools for video management, Viinex allows our partners to deploy the solution in a manner that best suits their requirements.
+This approach enables our PSIM developer partners to use Viinex for video management on a wide variety of objects, including airports, sea ports, safe city projects and many others.